vaibhavgits/aws-certification-cloud-practitioner-notes/notes/ec2-instance-storage/README.md

 - With the Snapshot we can Copy to other regions or AZ's or Create a brand new EBS Volume.
 - This snapshot will be a "start" to the new EBS Volume.
 So the new volume will start with the data starting from the snapshot.
 The new volume will be a Restore from a snapshot.
 - Amazon EBS Snapshots are stored incrementally, which means you are billed only for the changed blocks stored

+**EBS Snapshots - Features**

+- EBS Snapshot Archives - Movies a snapshot to an "archive tier" that is 75% cheaper.
+Takes 24 hours to 72 hours for restoring the archive.
+- Recycle Bin for EBS Snapshots - Setup rules to retain deleted snapshots so you can recover them after an accidental deletion.
+It has specific retention duration - from 1 day to 1 year , which depends on the user.

 <p align="center" width="100%"><img src="assets/ebs-snapshots.jpg" alt="ebs-snapshots" width="400"/></p>